 The period of the League embraces the last quarter of the sixteenth century-from the massacre of St. Bartholomew to the peace of Vervius.
 M. Michelet disposes the events of this memorable epoch in large groups, connected by their proper relations, and surrounded with an artistic arrangement of accessories.
 The Cardinal of Lorraine, after the murder of Coligny, had set up in Rome a golden tablet, inscribed with these words: "Religion had withered and languished; but this day we have seen an augury that she will revive and bloom once more."
-But Protestantism, adds M. Michelet, though abased in France, "survived and shall survive, invincible in Holland, victorious in England, creative in America," with another Protestantism in the rear-that of reason, science, and equity, "concursing the human mind through Babeleis Steller "conquering the human mind through Rabelais, Shakspeare, Bacon, and ments distract the attention from the agony or the woe.
-Their authors were not literary men, and there was no existing literature by which their efforts were measured.
-Originality was not expected of them, and they were consequently never the distract the attention from the agony or the woe.
-Their authors were not literary men, and there was no existing literature by which their efforts were measured.
-Originality was not expected of them, and they were consequently never the distract the attention from the agony or the woe.
-Their authors were not measured.
-Originality was not expected of them, and they were consequently never the distract the attention from the agony or the woe.
-Their authors were not Byzantine casuists are discarded; Cujas replies to them in a sentence; Palissy turns from sophistry to nature; the epoch wore the mask of the League; but France and Europe were progressing-the genius of the Re-naissance, the heroism of the Reformation, bore fruit in Europe, in the East, in the New World; but, unhappily, in France, the peace of Vervins riveted the links of the old Catholicity; and a melancholy reaction opened the way to the Thirty Years' War.
+But Protestantism, adds M. Michelet, though abased in France, "survived and shall survive, invincible in Holland, victorious in England, creative in America," with another Protestantism in the rear-that of reason, science, and equity, "conquering the human mind through Rabelais, Shakspeare, Bacon, and Descartes; conquering in the right of Europe through the peace of West. phalia; conquering even to the stars through Kepler and Galileo."
+The Byzantine casuists are discarded; Cujas replies to them in a sentence; Palissy turns from sophistry to nature; the epoch wore the mask of the League; but France and Europe were progressing-the genius of the Re-naissance, the heroism of the Reformation, bore fruit in Europe, in the East, in the New World; but, unhappily, in France, the peace of Vervins riveted the links of the old Catholicity; and a melancholy reaction opened the way to the Thirty Years' War.
 On the morrow of St. Bartholomew Charles the Ninth stood triumphant; intoxicated, yet apprehensive.
 His successor, Henry the Third, under the overpowering influence of Catherine, commenced a premature conflict, which resulted in his humiliation, and then the League arose.
 The clergy said, on the 5th of March, 1559, "If necessary, the king must be killed."
 "That," says M. Michelet, "was the first utterance of the Leaguers."
-Their constitution, original and unique, was that of a federal religious body, acting by violence, intimidastrain and glitter, the forced and perverse originality, and the extraordinary innova-tions in rhythm and measure of which so much is heard, both in the way of applause the representatives of authority.
-They were Catholics-the crusaders of Catholicism; and among their neophyte champions the king was included in 1576.
+Their constitution, original and unique, was that of a federal religious body, acting by violence, intimidation, treason, and cruelty, upon the throne, the church, the nobles, and all the representatives of authority.
+They were Catholics--the crusaders of Catholicism; and among their neophyte champions the king was included in 1576.
 The series of broad episodes in this history is admirably ordered in M. Michelet's work.
-It includes : the famous Jesuit cumpaign, the assassination of the Prince of Orange, the conspiracy of Rheims, the execution of Marie own mind, shape it by his own emotion,-is tempted, when he remembers in a former of the Prince of Orange, the conspiracy of Rheims, the execution of Marie writer some consummate expression of an idea, indispensable to the sequence and Stuart, the compulsory self-sacrifice of Henry the Third, the battle of
+It includes : the famous Jesuit campaign, the assassination of the Prince of Orange, the conspiracy of Rheims, the execution of Marie Stuart, the compulsory self-sacrifice of Henry the Third, the battle of